nashville-software-school/react-hooks/chapters/useState/example/README.md

 If you implemented this with three separate state variables, refactor it to use one that is an object with three properties.
 You'll probably find the [spread operator](https://www.w3schools.com/react/react_es6_spread.asp) useful.
 If you already solved this with an object, then refactor it to use multiple state variables.
 One solution to this is shown in `completed/src/App2.js`.

-Generally, combining state in one object is good for related data that you work with simultaneously, like a form.
+Using separate state variables can require repetitive or clunky code, but combining it in a single object takes a bit more work and complexity.
+Generally, the latter is better for related data that you work with simultaneously, like a form.